 The cheapest Bronze plan with an HSA option in Idaho is the IDID Southwest Bronze HSA 6250 from Blue Cross of Idaho Health Service, Inc.

 Cheapest HMO/PPO/POS health insurance plans in Idaho

-HMOs are generally cheaper than other plans, but they restrict your doctor’s choices to those in the network.
-With a PPO, you can see any doctor, but you have higher out-of-pocket costs.
+HMOs are generally cheaper than other plans but restrict your doctor’s choices to those in the network.
+You can see any doctor with a PPO, but you have higher out-of-pocket costs.
 A POS plan is similar to an HMO but has a lower premium and higher out-of-pocket costs.

-- The cheapest HMO Silver plan in Idaho is the Navigator Silver HSA 3500 from PacificSource Health Plans.
+- Idaho’s cheapest HMO Silver plan is the Navigator Silver HSA 3500 from PacificSource Health Plans.